UPPMAX/naiss_intro_python/docs/learning_outcomes.md

 # Learning outcomes

+This course is aimed at complete beginners.

+??? question "What does this mean?"

+    That we follow the pace of the group as a whole (i.e. not of those that are fastest, nor the sessions in the schedule)

+    Additionally, this means that if a learner writes in the evaluation 'This course was too slow', this is considered neutral.
+    If a learner writes in the evaluation
+    'This course was too fast', however, this is considered **bad**.

 Below are the learning outcomes of this course, as copied from [its evaluation](evaluation.md).
 The course is learner-centered ([why?](faq.md#why-is-the-course-learner-centered)),